it-laborato/MDM_Lab/frontend/docs/patterns.md

 ## Typing

 All Javascript and React files use Typescript, meaning the extensions are `.ts` and `.tsx`.
-Here are the guidelines on how we type at Fleet:
+Here are the guidelines on how we type at mdmlab:

 - Use *[global entity interfaces](../README.md#interfaces)* when interfaces are used multiple times across the app
 - Use *local interfaces* when typing entities limited to the specific page or component